 4. Set Up Your Web Chat Bots

-On the Web Chat configuration page, you’ll see three bots listed: Answer, Get Information, and CSAT.
+On the Web Chat configuration page, you’ll see three Bots listed: Answer, Identity, and CSAT.

 Please note: The Answer Bot can be unlocked with an account upgrade.
 Please reach out to firstname.lastname@example.org to learn more.

-The Get Information Bot will prompt your end users to provide their name and/or email after they have replied ‘Yes’ to the ‘Do you need additional help from an agent’ prompt.
+The Identity Bot will prompt your end users to provide their name and/or email after they have replied ‘Yes’ to the ‘Do you need additional help from an agent’ prompt.
 This will appear as part of the normal flow of the chat.

 Please note: in the screenshot above, a New Issue Automation has been used to send the ‘An agent will be with you shortly’ message.
 We recommend setting this up to manage expectations for end users about when an Agent will be with them.
 To learn how, see What Are New Issue Automations, And How Do I Set Them Up?

-If you have Get Information Bot and the Answer Bot enabled, the new Issue will be created in the Helpshift Dashboard after the end user has provided their name and or/email address.
+If you have both the Identity Bot and the Answer Bot enabled, the new Issue will only be created in the Helpshift Dashboard after the end user has provided their name and or/email address.

 The CSAT Bot provides a custom request message to prompt your end users to submit feedback about their experience with the Agent once the Issue has been resolved.
 The end user can complete the survey in-line within the Web Chat window, as seen below: